 You must pass PRAXIS I and II to participate in the program.
 Per LDOE requirements, persons without passing PRAXIS and PRAXIS II content exam(s) are not eligible for a Practitioner License; therefore, program entry requires passing scores.
 Please review the ETS web site for PRAXIS Codes.

 Q: What is the total cost of the program?
 Is all of the tuition due at once?

-Current tuition for LRCE Teach! is $4,500.
+Current tuition for LRCE Teach! is $4,500 ($3,000 for the Special Education Add-On Program…that’s different entirely).
 A $2,250 minimum payment is required at the Acceptance Meeting (prior to beginning Institute).
 The remaining $2,250 is not payable until a teaching position is secured, and a payment plan of $250 per month for 9 months is offered.
 (Automatic draft from banking account is required to use the payment plan.)